InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning: Experiments

-\textbf{Experimental Setup}.
-We perform evaluations using two state-of-the-art models: \textbf{miniVLA-VQ}\cite{miniVLA_blog} (a lightweight version of OpenVLA \cite{kim2024openvla} with 1B parameters) and \textbf{$\pi_0$-FAST} \cite{pertsch2025fast} (an upgrated version of $\pi_0$ \cite{black2024pi0} with 3B parameters).
-In our experiments, the miniVLA-VQ model is pretrained from scratch, whereas $\pi_0$-FAST undergoes full-finetuning on the LIBERO-90 dataset.
-To ensure fair comparisons, both models adopt the same hyperparameters (e.g., learning rate and training step) as those employed for our InSpire.
-In addition to comparing InSpire with the two baseline VLAs, we evaluate it against the 7B-parameter OpenVLA model \cite{kim2024openvla}, the vanilla miniVLA and its two other variants miniVLA-VQ-history and miniVLA-VQ-wrist presented in the miniVLA project homepage \footnote{\url{https://ai.stanford.edu/blog/miniVLA} }.
-Since the LIBERO-90 pretrained OpenVLA model has not been released, we directly borrow the reported results on seen tasks from the project homepage.
-We train the model with 3 random seeds, and conduct 100 trials per task during inference.
+We use manipulation tasks from the five datasets—LIBERO-90, LIBERO-Spatial, LIBERO-Object, LIBERO-Goal and LIBERO-Long/10.
+The VLA model is jointly trained on the 90 tasks in the LIBERO-90 dataset, with each task consisting of 50 demonstrations.
+To comprehensively assess InSpire’s capabilities, we evaluate the model on both seen tasks from LIBERO-90 and unseen tasks from the other four datasets.
+We perform evaluations using two state-of-the-art models: \textbf{miniVLA-VQ}\cite{miniVLA_blog} and \textbf{$\pi_0$-FAST} \cite{pertsch2025fast}.
+In our experiments, miniVLA-VQ is pretrained from scratch, whereas $\pi_0$-FAST undergoes full-finetuning on the LIBERO-90 dataset.
+To ensure fair comparisons, both models adopt the same hyperparameters (e.g., learning rate = 1e-5 and training step = 50000) as those employed for InSpire.
+Since the LIBERO-90 pretrained OpenVLA model has not been released, we borrow the reported results on seen tasks from the project homepage.